techidaily/site-ai-voice-clone/source/_posts/in-2024-how-to-enable-the-text-to-speech-function-on-iphone.md

  Whether you are making videos for entertainment or marketing, it is boring without a storyline.
 You need to present an attention-grabbing story to your users.
 This will raise their curiosity and help in getting better results from the videos.
 Moreover, you can also generate scripts for creating compelling video content.

- AI-powered tools like[Virbo](https://virbo.wondershare.com/) can help you in this matter.
+ AI-powered tools like [Virbo](https://virbo.wondershare.com/) can help you in this matter.
 With Virbo, you can generate the best-in-class videos for every social media platform.
 It also has the potential to integrate virtual YouTubers like people in videos.
 Other than this, Virbo can create high-resolution**online video advertising** for you.
 One of the best things is you can use Virbo on several platforms, such as Windows, Android, and iOS.

 ![online-video-marketing-1.jpg](https://images.wondershare.com/virbo/images2023/virboai3/online-video-marketing-1.jpg)